CONSTITUTION

 (approved at the general meeting in Prague, 10 July 2025)

-DEED AMENDMENT TO THE ARTICLES OF THE INTERNATIONAL ASSOCIATION FOR ASSYRIOLOGY
+AMENDMENTS TO THE ARTICLES OF ASSOCIATION

 Article 1.